-The specific objective of the study was to;
+The specific objectives of the study are to;

-- Identify the beneficiary farmers' perceived attribute of the seeds and fertilizer subsidy component of the PFJ. - 2.
-Identify the farmers' perceived effectiveness of the seed and fertilizer subsidy components of the PFJ. - 3.
+- 1. Identify the beneficiary farmers' perceived attribute of the seeds and fertilizer subsidy component of the PFJ; - 2.
+Identify the farmers' perceived effectiveness of the seed and fertilizer subsidy components of the PFJ; - 3.
 Compare the yield of maize farmers before and after adoption of the PFJ. - 4.
-Compare the impact of PFJ on yield of male and female headed households. - Identify the relationship between impact on yield and farmers' demographics and their perceived attribute of the seed and fertilizer subsidy components of the PFJ. - 6.
-To identify the challenges facing the implementation of the PFJ.
+Compare the impact of PFJ on yield of male and female headed households. - 5.
+Identify the relationship between impact on yield and farmers' demographics and their perceived attribute of the seed and fertilizer subsidy components of the PFJ; - 6.
+Identify the challenges facing the implementation of the PFJ.